-reduced dimension.
-For example, while the principal components learned by PCA are capable of identifying new dimensions that are not linearly correlated, it is not clear how to generate a new microstructure by sampling in the learned principal dimenels are promising alternatives to address the problems in materials design.
-Instead of identifying characteristics from microstructures, generative models emphasize the ability of using a low-dimensional latent variables Z to generate high-dimensional data X through a generative mapping $G: Z \rightarrow X$ to approximate the real data probability density $P{data}(x)$.
-In other words, the evaluation criteria for generative models is whether it is capable of producing very realistic samples, which are indistinguishable from real samples.
-The latent variables learned in the generative model can therefore serve as design variables for microstructural design.
-In addition, generative models are especially powerful for materials design because the approach is model-based and it can rapidly generate new microstructures by changing the values of latent variables, while existing MCR approaches often need tedious optimization for microstructure reconstructions are two major categories of generative models.
-It is well recognized that VAE suffers from the issue of "maximum likelihood training paradigm" when combined with a conditional independence assumption on the output given the latent variables, and

-(e.g. Simulated Annealing is used in correlation function-based
+Compared to the existing MCR techniques, generative models are promising alternatives to address the problems in microstructural materials design.
+Instead of identifying characteristics from microstructures, generative models emphasize the ability of using a low-dimensional latent variables Z to generate high-dimensional data X through a generative mapping $G: Z \to X$ to approximate the real data probability density $P{data}(x)$ .
+In other words, the evaluation criterion for generative models is whether it is capable of producing very realistic samples, which are indistinguishable from real samples.
+The latent variables learned in the generative model can therefore serve as design variables for microstructural materials design.
+In addition, generative models are especially powerful for microstructural materials design because the approach is model-based and it can rapidly generate new microstructures by changing the values of latent variables, while existing MCR approaches often need tedious optimization for microstructure reconstructions (e.g., simulated annealing is used in correlation function-based reconstruction).